 Making espresso isn’t hard.
 It just requires that you inject highly pressurized hot water into very fine grounds and leach out the coffee flavor and potency that way.
 Thanks to advancements in technology, you can also get this on a pretty meager budget.

 We looked at a range of espresso makers that you can buy for just a little money.
-We wrote reviews about them to give you an idea of which ones are the best to buy.
+We wrote reviews about them to give you an idea of which ones are the best affordable espresso machines on the market.
 If you want a little more, we wrote a quick buyers’ guide at the end to help make your choices much better informed.

 A Comparison of our Favorites in 2021: